Nondumiso-Nodada/Research_Optimization1/Readme.md

 optimisation, simulated annealing and genetic algorithm).
 Portfolios are constructed using inputs from estimation windows and compared in terms of risk-adjusted returns, diversification and stability based on out-of-sample investment windows.
+For the purposes of this study, 40 constituents of the J113 FTSE/JSE Responsible Index as at January 2024 are utilised as the assets for the construction of the SRI portfolio as these have already been screened based on their ESG scores, and for the non-SRI portfolios the JSE top 40 assets were used.
 Using python to develop both traditional and the AI models.
 AI algorithms produced optimal SRI portfolios with higher risk-adjusted returns on average.
 In a period of positive market returns, the genetic algorithm performed best, followed by simulated